DobyRahnev/TBS-to-PFC/README.md

 - these are included in the folder "fMRI_ROI_analyses"

 MODELING
-- main file is run_simulation.m in the folder "Modeling"
+- main file is run_simulation.m in the folder "Modeling".
+The main analyses in the paper are based on "betaValues_3GLMs" file.
+The supplementary reports the results from the "betaValues_singleGLM" file.

 If you have any questions, write to Doby Rahnev at drahnev@gmail.com